 My name is Johann Friedrich Spindler.
-I am a 23 year old visual artist from Germany living in the vicinity of Frankfurt.
+I am a 23 year old visual artist from Germany based in London.

 The core interest around which my art is generated is one to do with an experience of light.
 The way in which this interest more explicitly manifests itself in my work is in the pursuit of expressing the oceanic, the monolithic, the sublime, the other, but also in images that stem from an interest in light as a physical entity and its properties, in its patterning, texture, surface, the monochromatic and all the qualities light reveals in the environments onto which it acts.
 The core medium through which I have explored these ideas is photography, which also poses questions about what distinguishes this medium from others and what its use suggests, thereby encouraging technical experimentation.